dsa-ou/m269-installer/docs/use.md

  ```
 Then close the terminal, and start again from step 1.

-**macOS:** If you use Safari, you should change a configuration setting
+**macOS:** If you use Safari, do as follows when opening JupyterLab for the first time.

-the first time you open JupyterLab.
-Choose the menu option Settings > Settings Editor.
+1. Choose the menu option Settings > Settings Editor.
-In the settings search box, type 'windowing'.
-In the settings pane that appears,
+2. In the settings search box, type 'windowing' without the quote marks.
-change the windowing mode to defer.
+3. In the settings pane that appears, change the windowing mode to defer.
    The change is automatically saved.
-Close the settings pane.
+4. Close the settings editor pane.

 ⇦ [Upgrading](upgrade.md) | ⇧ [Home](README.md) | [Uninstalling](uninstall.md) ⇨